You could argue that, until the iPad came along, everybody liked the idea of a tablet device but didn't know what they'd actually do with one.

 6. Compaq TC1000 (2003)

-Of course, there was a brief moment in 2003 when we thought that the tablet PC's time had come.
-It had come in the sexy shape of the Compaq TC1000, a silver tablet/notebook with a detachable 10.4-inch touchscreen.
-It looked the part, weighed the part and, if all you used it for was browsing the web, it acted the part too.
-But matching Windows XP with a Transmeta Crusoe processor wasn't the wisest of choices.
+For a brief moment in 2003 we thought that the tablet had arrived in the shape of the 10.4-inch Compaq TC1000.
+It looked the part, weighed the part and (for web browsing) acted the part too - but matching Windows XP with a Transmeta Crusoe processor wasn't the wisest of choices.
 The performance was lousy.

-In the years that followed, manufacturers searched for a form factor that would excite more than the usual early adopters and tech journalists.
-They dabbled with the Ultra Mobile PC (UMPC) in 2006, then the Mobile Internet Device (MID) and the netbook in 2007.
-But what we really wanted was an iPad (or equivalent).
-We just didn't know it yet.
+In the years that followed, manufacturers searched for a form factor that would excite more than the usual early adopters and tech journalists: see the Ultra Mobile PC (UMPC), then the Mobile Internet Device (MID), then the netbook.
+What we really wanted was an iPad, but we just didn't know it yet.

 7. Amazon Kindle (2007)

-And by making the Kindle software available on the iPhone, Android, Blackberry, Windows Phone 7, Mac and PC, customers could buy an ebook once and read it on any device they wanted to.
+Plus, by making the Kindle software available on the iPhone, Android, Blackberry, Windows Phone, Mac and PC, customers could buy an ebook once and read it on any device they wanted to.
+The idea of a tablet as a cut-down computer rather than a PC replacement had arrived, which leads us to...

 8. Apple iPad (2010)